Materials for Sustainable Energy Solutions

 Nuclear energy continues to be an important energy source.
 It is responsible for 27% of the European Union’s (EU) electricity and it is expected that the demand for nuclear power will remain constant in the coming decades.
 To improve the safety and energy efficiency of nuclear energy, we perform computational materials research on innovative reactor technologies, new nuclear fuel materials, as well as on long-term environmental-safe storage of radioactive nuclear waste.

 Hybrid Perovskites Solar Cells

-The Organic-Inorganic hybrid perovskites have opened new avenues to develop low cost and high efficiency photovoltaic devices.
+The Organic–Inorganic hybrid perovskites have opened new avenues to develop low cost and high efficiency photovoltaic devices.
 Perovskites with general formula MAX3 (M=Organic part; A=Pb, Sn; X= Halogens) have attracted significant attention as efficient light harvesters.
-In particular, CH3NH3PbI3 has been intensely studied over past couple years for solar cell applications.
+In particular, CH3NH3PbI3 has been intensely studied over past couple of years for solar cell applications.
 Solar cells based on the hybrid perovskites have shown efficiencies more than 20%, claiming these materials as potential candidates for next generation solar devices.
 Lead based perovskite solar cells are relatively new devices and modeling of these materials is focused on understanding the materials properties.

 Materials for Nuclear Energy Applications II

 Nuclear energy continues to be an important energy source.
 It is responsible for 27% of the European Union’s (EU) electricity and it is expected that the demand for nuclear power will remain constant in the coming decades.
 To improve the safety and energy efficiency of nuclear power plants, scientific research on innovative reactor technologies and new nuclear fuel materials is required.
 In addition, concrete solutions are needed for the long-term environmental safe storage of the radioactive nuclear waste.

 Novel 2D materials II